GregorioD8/my_flask_app_business/README.md

 npm start

 # Navigate to the server folder /server
-cd ../server
+cd server

+# If Running on Flask locally.
+Currently on Render
 # Run python seed.py to seed the database
 delete app.db then run python seed.py

 # Run flask run to start the Flask backend server